-The museum was certified by the Internal Revenue Services as a 501(c )(3) nonprofit agency to share this little known Hawaiian African history to educate the community (young & old) via its collection in exhibits onsite and in public venues, youth enrichment programs in schools, cultural literacy basket for elementary schools, lunch & learn presentations, film and lecture and series, to name a few program services.
+The museum was certified by the Internal Revenue Services (IRS) as a 501(c )(3) nonprofit agency in January 1998. to share this little known Hawaiian African history to educate the community (young & old) via its collection in exhibits onsite and in public venues, youth enrichment programs in schools, cultural literacy basket for elementary schools, lunch & learn presentations, film and lecture series, to name a few program services.

 Who We Are

 We are a culturally diverse people of Africana ancestry embracing and claiming our Hawaiian heritage dating back to the mid-1700s.
 Synergism is the common thread and fabric of our Hawaiian connectivity that will bring the human race together.

 The Africana settlers were young men from Africa, Brazil, Caribbean Islands, and mainland United States.
 They were ship hands (laborers) on commercial and whaling ships escaping slavery and seeking freedom of opportunities for a better life.
 They married Hawaiian, Portuguese and Asian women.
 Their descendants still live among us.

 To preserve, perpetuate & promote the contributions about Africana early settlers, descendants, & contemporary (AA) to educate young and old residents including visitors.

 To preserve the footprints of Hawaiian Africana settlers, an amalgamation contributions to Island history including World War II Pacific Theater.

 This history has been hidden in Hawaiian archives for over two hundred years.
 Until 1997, no institution had focused or acknowledge the history about Africana people population in Hawai’i.